vladdsm/myblog_attempt/_posts/2017-11-26-topics-identify-problems-with-ai.md

 This will help human to interpret the result and ultimately highlight the problem.

-We can use this model to automatically pass new observations through our model and classify them again and again.
+We can use this model to automatically pass new observations through our model and classify them again and again...

 Comparing objects may be tricky however.
 What if there is very little difference between them?
-Algorithm will still to split data into classes

-... however we have another option...
+Algorithm will still to split data into classes... however we have another powerfull option...

 ## Deep Learning Autoencoders

 What if we have no other option but to monitor change.
-Suppose we have serviced our equipment.
-Important process parameters of this equipment can be collected and used to (sorry for the long definition) Build a Deep Neural Network model using CPUs Builds a feed-forward multilayer artificial neural network on an H2OFrame.
-We will train this model on our *perfect* example.
-The model will learn patterns in this dataset below
+Suppose we have serviced our equipment bringing it to the perfect state.
+Important process parameters of this equipment right after service can be collected and used to (sorry for the long definition) *Build a Deep Neural Network model using CPUs Builds a feed-forward multilayer artificial neural network on an H2OFrame*.
+We will train this model on our *perfect state* data example.
+For example the model [AI] can learn patterns in this **ECG** dataset.
+For the better clarify 3D image was generated using `plotly` library in `R`:

 <img src="https://raw.githubusercontent.com/vzhomeexperiments/detect-anomaly/Lecture25-DeepLearning/h2o_datasets/train.png" >